DeusArcana/100-days-of-code/log.md

 ### Day 75: April 28, 2019

-- Doing Introduction to the Sass in [FreeCodeCamp](https://freecodecamp.org)
+- Doing Introduction to Sass in [FreeCodeCamp](https://freecodecamp.org)
 - So basically CSS with variables, I've seen many websites to use it.
 It must be some reason for it.

 ### Day 76: April 29, 2019

-- Doing Introduction to the Sass in [FreeCodeCamp](https://freecodecamp.org)
+- Doing Introduction to Sass in [FreeCodeCamp](https://freecodecamp.org)
 - Programming with CSS looks very good.
 It will take some time to get used to it.

+### Day 77: April 30, 2019

+- Doing Introduction to React in [FreeCodeCamp](https://freecodecamp.org)
+- Everything good about creating and composing JSX elements and functional components, very interesting.